 9. Tochigi Prefecture: Christmas Fantasy, Ashikaga

 Ashikaga Flower Park is known for its 150-year-old great wisteria tree, but in the winter LED lights are hung from the garden’s many wisteria lattices.
-Four million lights decorate the garden and you can even enjoy some displays synchronized to music.
+Four million lights decorate the garden with several displays being synchronized to music.

 10. Ibaraki Prefecture: Suigo Sakura Art Illumination, Tsuchiura

 A brightly lit windmill takes center stage in this vibrant display, which is made up of more than 220,000 LED lights.
-Further invoking the charm of the Netherlands are rows of its national flower, the tulip, lining the pathways as LED lights.
+Further invoking the charm of the Netherlands are rows of its national flower, the tulip, lining the pathways as twinkling bulbs.

-11. Saitama Prefecture: White Lantasia Night Illumination, Tokorozawa
+11. Saitama Prefecture: Shining Forest Night Illumination at Seibuen Amusement Park, Tokorozawa

-Approaching its ninth year, the illuminations at Seibuen Amusement Park are a luminescent adventure featuring 3.5 million LED lights.
-This year’s theme is a “World of Snow and Ice.”
+The illuminations at Seibuen Amusement Park are a luminescent adventure featuring 3.5 million LED lights.
+This year’s theme is “Shining Forest.”
 PS – If you are up for another adventure in Saitama, go for this spectacular icicle illumination.

 12. Greater Tokyo Metropolitan Area: Meguro River Minna-no Illumination, Meguro